Zoning and Codes Administration

 The Zoning Ordinance regulates land use and was established to implement the land use element of the comprehensive plan.
 It provides minimum standards for building setbacks, parking, landscaping, and other related land use issues.
 The Zoning and Codes Administrator is responsible for the day-to-day administration and enforcement of the Zoning Ordinance.

 The Official Zoning Map establishes the boundaries for the various zoning districts located in the City of Clemson.
-In order to determine the applicable zoning districts for a particular piece of property, please refer to the official zoning map
+In order to determine the applicable zoning districts for a particular piece of property, please refer to this map.
+For the most up to date information, contact the Zoning and Codes Administrator.

 Home Occupation Applications